-Rape accusations against Lauer ensnares NBC management
+Rape accusations against Lauer ensnare NBC management

 That statement is chilling and could be read as a threat by women who feel they are victims of Lauer’s misconduct, said Linda Vester, a former NBC News employee who formed Silence Breakers Alliance, which tries to direct foundation spending for programs that combat sex abuse.

 Lauer’s letter was called “unbelievable” by Eleanor McManus, who co-founded the group Press Forward to support victims of sexual misconduct in the new industry.
-McManus said she was harassed by journalist Mark Halperin, who lost jobs at NBC News and elsewhere because misconduct allegations.
+McManus said she was harassed by journalist Mark Halperin, who lost jobs at NBC News and elsewhere because of misconduct allegations.

 “Lauer’s statement demonstrates not only his lack of remorse, but his lack of understanding of sexual harassment and the #MeToo movement,” McManus said.
 “Nowhere in his letter does Lauer acknowledge the power he yielded as a celebrity and the star of NBC’s highest-rated show.
 The two people in the hotel room in Sochi did not have equal power.”